algolia/instantsearch/docgen/src/guides/routing.md

 `https://website.com/?query=a&brands=Sony~Samsung&page=2`

-This way your users to be able to more easily read them when shared via emails, documents, social media...
+This way your users will be able to read them more easily when shared via emails, documents, social media...

-To do so, the `routing` option accepts a simple boolean but also more complex objects to allow for customization.
+To do so, the `routing` option accepts a simple boolean but also more complex objects to allow customization.
 The first customization option you want to use is `stateMapping`.
-It allows you to define more precisely how the state of your search will be synchronized to your browser bar (or any other router storage you might have).
+It allows you to define more precisely how the state of your search will be synchronized to your browser url bar (or any other router storage you might have).

 Here's an example achieving just that ([and here's the live version](https://codesandbox.io/s/005py264m0)):

 This example assumes that you have added the [searchBox](widgets/searchBox.html), [refinementList](widgets/refinementList.html) and [pagination](widgets/pagination.html) widgets to your search UI.
 Then the `refinementList` is activated on the `brands` attribute.
 Please adjust given your own data.

 ```javascript
 const search = instantsearch({